 5.5.
 C. A first time applicant whose application is received on or after October 1, 1997, must apply to the Identification Bureau of the Arkansas State Police for a state and national criminal background check.
 The applicant must sign a release of information to the Board and shall be responsible to the Arkansas State Police for the payment of any fee associated with the criminal background check.
-Any applicant for licensure or Technician to be registered who has plead guilty, nolo contendere, or been found guilty of a permanently disqualifying offenses are found at A.C.A. § 97-17-312 (m) (2) and include:
+The board shall follow the licensing restrictions based on criminal records under A.C.A. § 17-2-101, et. seq.
+Any applicant for licensure or Technician to be registered who has plead guilty, nolo contendere, or been found guilty of a permanently disqualifying offense shall not be eligible for licensure.
+Permanently disqualifying offenses are found at A.C.A. § 97-17-312 (m) (2) and include:

-(A) Capital murder, as prohibited in A.C.A. § 5-10-101

-(B) Murder in the first degree and murder in the second degree, as prohibited in A.C.A. §§ 5-10-102 and 5-10-103
+(A) Capital murder, as prohibited in A.C.A. § 5-10-101 (B) Murder in the first degree and murder in the second degree, asprohibited in A.C.A. §§ 5-10-102 and 5-10-103